Accounting

 ACC 707.
 Advanced Accounting Data Analytics.
 3 Hours

-This course prepares students to perform data analytics for making decisions in an accounting context.
+This course prepares students to perform data analytics for making decisions in various accounting related contexts.
 Students will use tools that allow for scalability to large datasets and process automation.
-With a focus on problem solving, the course utilizes a hands-on approach to practicing data wrangling, visualization, descriptive analysis, and predictive modeling.
+With a focus on critical thinking and problem solving, the course utilizes a hands-on approach to practicing data analysis (e.g., data wrangling, descriptive analysis, and predictive modeling).
 Other advanced topics in data analytics and accounting technology may be covered.
-Prerequisites: ACC 341 OR official acceptance into the MPAcc program OR permission of the chair.

 ACC 708.
 Business Law for Accountants.
 3 Hours

 Business Law for Accountants is designed to introduce students to legal concepts applicable to business and accounting transactions.
 The primary objectives of the course include: (1) Develop an understanding of the components of the Uniform Commercial Code including Contracts, Agency, Sales, Secured Transactions, Negotiable Instruments, and Debtor/Creditor Rights and (2) Analyze business law cases and communicate case outcomes.
-Prerequisite(s): MGT 201, admission into the MPAcc or permission of the Chair of the Department of Accounting.

 ACC 709.
 Accounting Research and Critical Thinking.
 3 Hours

 Study of the research skills and critical thinking necessary for judgement and decision making in accounting.
 Provides in-depth exposure to authoritative and non-authoritative accounting guidance, with an emphasis on structuring logical arguments around that guidance to address real world challenges.
-Prerequisites: Admission into the MPAcc or Permission of the Chair of the Department of Accounting.